chevah/geck/content/defects-tech-debt.rst

 One day each month is reserved for working on whatever task you want.

-This is call the 'Happy Hacking Day' or 'I work on whatever I want day'.
+This is called the 'Happy Hacking Day' or 'I work on whatever I want day'.

 This is the first Wednesday of each month.

-The idea is that we always have top priority task on which we work on a regular basis.
+The idea is that we always have top priority tasks on which we work on a regular basis.

-This is why minor/small task will never get top priority.
+This is why minor/small tasks will never get top priority.

-If there is a minor/small task which has big impact on our day to day work, we can work on in in that day.
+If there is a minor/small task which has a big impact on our day to day work, we can work on in in that day.

 Tickets that can be done in this day can be tagged with the **happy-hacking**